ctjdr/vscode-apprt-bundles/README.md

 Code lenses are enabled by default but can be disabled permanently in the *Settings* under: _> Extensions > apprt-bundles_

-If you just want to enable or disable code lenses for service names temporarily, look for *"apprt Bundles: Toggle service name code lens"* in the *Command Palette*.
+If you just want to enable or disable code lenses for service names temporarily, look for *"apprt-bundles: Toggle service name code lens"* in the *Command Palette*.

 ## Upcoming